Gabri432/angular-personal-website/docs/assets/blog-content/stories/this-is-my-story.md

 # How did I get to this...
 <br /><br />
 <span class="date">Date: 2nd of September 2023.</span><br />
+<span class="date">Last Update on: 2nd of June 2024.</span><br />

 I've never really been interested in programming until a 3 years ago... when a certain virus decided to escape from a lab in China and to freak up the world for a while.

-Until then I had never written even a single line of code.
+Until then, I had never written even a single line of code.
 The only thing related to programming was... playing games...<br>
-But all of a sudden I had a lot of free time, and because I was stuck at home I got so bored that I decide to use a mobile app that teaches programming.
+But all of a sudden I had a lot of free time, and, due to being stuck at home, I got so bored that I decide to use a mobile app that teaches programming.

 That app was already installed several months ago but only then I decided to use it for the first time... and that was the birth... of a new programmer.